Corporate Social Responsibility

 In 2015, the United Nations adopted 17 Sustainable Development Goals (SDGs) to be achieved by 2030.
 The goals cover topics ranging from ending poverty to fighting inequality and protecting the planet, but they share a common objective: to create a better future for all.
 It is a global call to eradicate poverty, inequality and injustice, to protect the planet and to get human beings to live in peace and prosperity by 2030.

 Being proactive is an essential part of Arval’s approach.
 Arval wants to set the standard by leading the way.
 Back in 2004, Arval was the first full-service leasing company to sign the United Nations Global Compact.
 Today, the UN Sustainable Development Goals (SDGs) are at the heart of what Arval does and its commitment is stronger than ever.
-End of April, Arval decided to confirm its status as an Active Member by publically publishing its Communication On Progress Report on United Nations Global Compact website Arval Service Lease SA – Communication on Progress | UN Global Compact
+End of April, Arval decided to confirm its status as an Active Member by publishing its Communication On Progress Report on the United Nations Global Compact website Arval Service Lease SA – Arval CSR and COP REPORT 2022 | UN Global Compact.